umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 Once you introduce a sitemap for the first time, you might find yourself being crawled by multiple different search engine bots.
 This is expected and exactly what you want.

 It can be a good idea to add a **crawl-rate** to the `robots.txt` as well.
-This will instruct well behaved search engine bots to increase the time between requests to your site.
+This will instruct well-behaved search engine bots to increase the time between requests to your site.

 1. Add `Crawl-delay: 10` to a new line in your `robots.txt` file.
 2. Save the file.